Variation of the particulars or conditions of approval of an approved active constituent

 2.3.
 Reference to previously submitted data

-A suitable reference should include the active constituent approval number, application number and the data reference number.
+A suitable reference should include the active constituent approval number, application number and data reference number.
 We reserve the right to request that you resubmit any or all the referenced data previously submitted.

 2.4.
 Using overseas data assessments and decisions